KSAH-42/RabbitOM/README.md

 ~~~~

-# About the Alpha namespace

-This namepsace contains classes for experimentations.
-And theses classes will replace all classes present in the clients namespaces.

 # About the connection class

 I have already build this class, but I will commit in another moment after a code refactoring.